 In this guide, we’ll walk you through a clear cut plan that’ll boost your social media presence.
-From narrowing your focus to the right platforms to executing tried and true tactics, we’ll tell you everything you need to know about social media marketing.
+From narrowing your focus to the right platforms to executing tried and true tactics, we’ll tell you everything you need to know about social media for tour companies.
 Let’s get started:

 Setting your social media goals

-Before you jump into using social media for marketing, it’s important to pinpoint what you want to get out of your efforts.
-There are plenty of ways you can utilize these platforms, but if you don’t know your overall objective, then you could wind up making some common social media mistakes.
+Before you jump into travel social media marketing, it’s important to pinpoint what you want to get out of your efforts.
+There are plenty of ways you can utilize these platforms, but if you don’t know your overall objective, then you could wind up making some common social media mistakes by companies.

 So what kind of goals should you make and how do you measure their performance?
 If you’re new to social media marketing, I suggest starting with below: